scurvy/OpenTSDB-UDP-Proxy/README.md

 	set yourCounter 100 host=etmaguire cluster=eflo

-Can I use riak or redis instead of couchbase?
+Can I use riak instead of couchbase?
 ---------------------------------------------

 Sure.
 Go for it.
 I like riak.
 I know the Basho peeps.
 Give them some love.
 I only ask that you publish your stuff on the Githubs.